How To Detect and Remove the Chrome.exe Virus

 1. Install and update antivirus software

 Start by finding the best antivirus software.
-Although most antivirus should be able to detect Poweliks, the following have specific detections for it:
+Although most antivirus software should be able to detect Poweliks, the following have specific detections for it:

 4.7